codeby-vrosell/BIOLEECH/README.md

 ## Notes & Recommendations

 - Some scripts assume specific GameObject names in the scene (e.g., `"Player"`, `"RenderWeapon"`, `"NumStimsText"`).
-- Scripts are primarily designed for **Unity 6 HDRP** projects but can be adapted to other pipelines.
+- Scripts have been tested on Unity 6 (6000.0.34f1) with HDRP.
+Adaptation may be required for URP, Built-in pipeline, or other Unity versions.
 - This repository focuses on gameplay scripting and does not include 3D models, textures, audio files, or scenes.
-- Some scripts may require other scripts not included here, as they were not authored by the repository owner.
+- Some mechanics rely on external scripts not included in this repository.

 ## Play & Watch BIOLEECH